smithtp/hotterbetterprokaryotes/README.md

 ## Citation

-If using this thermal fitting code, please cite our bioRxiv pre-print (https://doi.org/10.1101/524264)
+If using this thermal fitting code, please cite the Nature Communications paper (https://doi.org/10.1038/s41467-019-13109-1)